Obifrankie/tf-aws-server/README.md

 Congiures the instance

-And then server a webpage
+And then serves a webpage